jpmckinney/pupa-ruby/README.md

 The [cat.rb](http://opennorth.github.io/pupa-ruby/docs/cat.html) example shows you how to:

-* Write a Cat class that is compatible with Pupa.rb
+* write a Cat class that is compatible with Pupa.rb
-* Write a processor to extract and load Cat objects from the Internet
+* write a processor to extract and load Cat objects from the Internet
-* [TODO] Run the processor
+* [TODO] run the processor

 The [legislature.rb](http://opennorth.github.io/pupa-ruby/docs/legislature.html) example shows you how to:

-* Reuse Popolo properties in your classes
+* reuse Popolo properties in your classes
-* Register an extraction task with Pupa.rb
+* register an extraction task with Pupa.rb
-* Write individual extraction tasks
+* write individual extraction tasks
-* [TODO] Create relations between objects
+* [TODO] create relations between objects
-* [TODO] Run individual tasks in the processor
+* [TODO] run individual tasks in the processor

-* [TODO] Register a transformation task with Pupa.rb
+* [TODO] register a transformation task with Pupa.rb
-* [TODO] Run the processor's transformation task
+* [TODO] run the processor's transformation task

 ### Extraction method selection